CUANTAM/Building-Lattices/README.md

 ## surfaceSi.py

+Due to the the presence of dangling bonds, real Silicon (Si) systems with exposed [1 0 0] surfaces often do not maintain the conventional Si lattice structure that would be produced by gridBuild.py.
+Instead, Si atoms along these surfaces tend to restructure themselves into rows of dimers (Appelbaum et al, 1976).
+Additionally, many applications for Si require the quenching of surface electronic states through hydrogen (H) passivation.

-Unlike the configurations created by gridBuild.py, real Silicon (Si) systems do not exhibit regular crystal structure along exposed [1 0 0] surfaces.
-Rather, the atoms along these surfaces undergo restructuring caused by the presence of dangling bonds (Appelbaum et al, 1976).
-The surfaceSi.py program builds a conventional cell Si system using the grid method and parses the "fill" variable to automatically detect surfaces.
-Then, during the configuration building phase, atoms along the surfaces are shifted in order to produce the observed crystal structure and equilibrium bond lengths.
-Just as with gridBuild.py, this syntax can be used to create Si systems with various substructures.
-To build surface reconstructed Si systems, open surfaceSi.py and change the following variables in the parameters section:
+The surfaceSi.py program builds Si systems using the grid method and parses the "fill" variable to automatically detect [1 0 0] surfaces.
+Then, during configuration building, atoms along these surfaces can be shifted to produce the dimer structure, passivated with H atoms, or both.
+In the case of both passivation and restructuring, surfaces will exhibit a Si(100)2x1:H monohydride structure and, in the case of passivation without restructuring, the surfaces will exhibit a Si(100)1x1:H symmetric dihydride structure (Northrup, 1991).

+Just as with gridBuild.py, this program can be used to create Si systems with various substructures.
+To build Si systems with modified surfaces, open surfaceSi.py and change the following variables in the parameters section:

-- **name:** A name for your system (string)
+- **name:** Name of your system (string)
+- **reconstruct:** Flag indicating whether to reconstruct surface Si atoms (boolean)
+- **passivate:** Flag indicating whether to passivate surface Si atoms with H atoms (boolean)
-- **aSi:** A lattice constant for Si, or 0 for default (float)
+- **aSi:** Lattice constant of Si, or 0 for default (float)
-- **mSi:** A mass for Si, or 0 for default (float)
+- **mSi:** Mass of Si, or 0 for default (float)
 - **dims:** Grid dimensions as multiples of generating vectors (list)
 - **fill:** List of grid elements that should be filled (list)
-- **fType:** The file type you'd like to save (string, "xyz" or "dat")
+- **fType:** File type you'd like to have saved (string, "xyz" or "dat")
+- **check:** Flag indicating whether to check final bond number and lengths against experiment and/or theory (boolean)

 Once all parameters have been set, save and run the program: